aenthill/aenthill/docs/content/use/_index.md

 In Aenthill, a *colony* is a set of aents which are able to work together by sharing a common API.

-[TheAentMachine](https://github.com/theaentmachine/) is the colony provided by the creators of Aenthill for bootstraping a Docker project for your web application.
+[TheAentMachine](https://github.com/theaentmachine/) is the colony provided by the creators of Aenthill for bootstrapping a Docker project for your web application.